IlyaFaer/ForwardOnlyGame/README.md

 It's developed on Python 3.7 and [Panda3D game engine](https://www.panda3d.org/), models are created with Blender and MakeHuman.

 **Current stage**
-The Game is in active development stage (~80% finished) and is in a preparation for the first beta build.
+The Game is in active development stage yet (~80% finished) and is now in beta access.

 The major features the Game includes now:
 - 3 way of play determined by 3 unit classes